- A Corda network is made up of nodes running Corda and CorDapps

 - Communication between nodes is point-to-point, instead of relying on global broadcasts

-- Nodes, where each node represents a JVM run-time environment hosting Corda services and executing applications (“CorDapps”).
-Nodes communicate using AMQP/1.0 over TLS.
+A Corda network is an authenticated peer-to-peer network of nodes, where each node is a JVM run-time environment hosting Corda services and executing applications known as CorDapps.

 These components are illustrated in the following diagram:

-- Corda services can be deployed by participants, third parties or a central network operator (eg. such as R3); this diagram is not intended to imply only a centralised model is supported
+In this diagram, Corda infrastructure services are those upon which all participants depend, such as the network map and notary services.
+Corda services may be deployed by participants, third parties or a central network operator (such as R3).
+The diagram is not intended to imply that only a centralised model is supported.